EU accepts Amazon e-book commitments to settle antitrust case

-BRUSSELS (Reuters) - The European Commission said on Thursday it had accepted commitments by U.S. online retailer Amazon (AMZN.O) to alter its e-book contracts with publishers to end an EU antitrust investigation.
+BRUSSELS, May 4 (Reuters) - The European Commission said on Thursday it had accepted commitments by U.S. online retailer Amazon to alter its e-book contracts with publishers to end an EU antitrust investigation.

 Amazon, the biggest e-book distributor in Europe, proposed to drop some clauses in its contracts so publishers would not be forced to give it terms as good as those for rivals.